nouritsu/c-hayai/README.md

 # Hacking the editor

+## Changing Themes
+The editor works with whatever theme you have on your terminal.
+To change the theme of the editor, you will need to change the theme of your terminal.

+## Changing Behaviour
 Editing `hayai_constants.h` in the `inc` directory can change how Hayai does certain things.
 | Constant | Description | Effect |
 |:----------------: |:-------------------------------------------------: |:------------------------------------------------------------------------------------------------------: |